Communications and engagement team privacy notice

 - in the case of photos and videos, with your consent, we may use this to create communications products such as social media posts, advertising, leaflets, digital marketing and printed marketing materials

-What authority does HBC have to collect and use this information?
+What authority does Harrogate Borough Council have to collect and use this information?

 We have authority to collect and use this information when: